 Academic Writing Toolkit

-This session helps PhD students become aware of the common problems encountered in academic writing.
+This session helps PhD students and post-docs become aware of the common problems encountered in academic writing.
 It provides a foundation that can be used during their dissertation and beyond, encouraging students to consider the impact of clear communication throughout their academic career.